Cleft Lip and Palate

 A particular reason for cleft deformities is still unknown.
 Although widely considered a congenital birth defect, cleft occurrences have also been observed in babies among couples with no history of similar deformity in both maternal and paternal sides.
 Among others causes cleft lip and cleft palate are linked to:

 - Lack of optimum folic acid intake during pregnancy.

 - Intake of steroids or anti-seizure medication in the early stages of pregnancy.

 - Smoking or drinking alcohol during pregnancy.

-As per latest studies among reasons for cleft palate and cleft lip causes – the inclusion of a chromosomal defect (defect in chromosome 22) also referred as the velocardiofacial/ DiGeorge syndrome is a popular theory in this regard.
+As per latest studies among reasons for cleft palate and cleft lip, a defect in chromosome 22 – also referred to as the velocardiofacial/ DiGeorge syndrome – is a popular theory in this regard.

 Diagnosing cleft lip and palate

 In most of the cases, cleft lip and palate are identified right at the time of birth and hence doesn’t need any particular type of diagnostic test.
 In fact, a cleft lip can be noticed on ultrasound even before the birth of the child.
 Cleft palate, on the other hand, is difficult to detect through ultrasound.